DonovanJRR/Portfolio/README.md

-Hello there
+Hello there,

-I'm a data analyst student and this is my portfolio, you can see what can i do with SQL, Tableu and R
+I'm a data analyst student and this is my portfolio, you can take a sit and watch my journey using SQL, Tableu, Python, Power Bi, Excel and R

 Thank you.